 If trading Bitcoin is something you want to do the first thing you will need is a bitcoin broker.

 Before you start trading here read our guide “how to trade Bitcoin” it covers some points that you need to be aware of and a few ideas on how you can mitigate risk.

-When you buy bitcoin on an exchange such as Coinbase, you buy the cryptocurrency and keep it in an e-wallet.
+When you buy bitcoin on an exchange such as Revolut, you buy the cryptocurrency and keep it in an e-wallet.
 If you want to buy £1,000 of bitcoin, you need to deposit £1,000 in your account.
 If Bitcoin doubles then you make £1,000.
 Likewise, if the value of Bitcoin halves, you lose £500.
 Or worse, if it’s exposed as a fraud then your Bitcoin becomes worthless and you lose your £1,000.

 Also, when buying Bitcoin on an exchange you can also only profit when the price goes up.